Reduced Pressure Zone valves

 Installation and inspection

-Once approval has been granted for the installation of the valve, it must be installed by an approved, registered contractor and in accordance with the Water Undertaker's Approved Installation Method (AIM) Document
+Once approval has been granted for the installation of the valve, it must be installed by an approved, registered contractor and in accordance with the Water Undertaker's Approved Installation Method (AIM) document

 Our regulations officers may require a site visit to inspect the RPZ to confirm it has been installed in accordance with the AIM document.